Job Market Candidates 2025/26

 Personal Website

-Banks use synthetic risk transfers (SRTs) to sell potential losses in their loan portfolios to non-bank investors while retaining the loans on their balance sheets.
+Banks use synthetic risk transfers (SRTs) to offload potential losses in their loan portfolios to non-bank investors while retaining the loans on their balance sheets.
 We investigate this trillion-euro market using transaction-level data from the euro area, the largest SRT market, and highlight three channels of potential risks to financial stability.
 First, we causally show that banks synthetically transfer loans that are capital-expensive relative to their riskiness.
 As banks redeploy the freed capital, they become effectively less capitalized.
-Second, after the SRT, banks reduce their monitoring efforts compared to other banks’ lending to the same firm.
-Third, SRT investors are interconnected with the banking sector.
-Banks are more likely to sell SRTs to investors to which they also lend credit, and total bank credit to these investors increases before the SRT investment, implying that SRTs are partially debt-financed.
-US SRTs may be riskier and investors more leveraged.
+Second, after entering an SRT, banks reduce their monitoring efforts compared to other banks lending to the same firm.
+Third, banks and non-bank investors are interconnected.
+Banks are more likely to sell SRTs to investors to which they also grant credit, and total bank credit to these investors increases before the SRT investment, suggesting that SRTs are partially debt-financed.
+The investors' leverage, however, remains modest.